Uplogix/docs/local-manager-user-guide/configuration-guides/palo-alto-firewall.md

 push tftp "tftp import configuration 10.0.1.2/running-config.xml \r configure \r load config from running-config.xml \r commit \r exit" running-config.xml running-config candidate
 ```

-Upon entering one of those commands, the Uplogix LM will connect to the Palo Alto’s CLI, copy the candidate configuration down, and apply the configuration.
+Upon entering one of those commands, the Uplogix LM will connect to the Palo Alto’s CLI, transfer the candidate configuration, and apply the configuration.

 #Monitoring Palo Alto Status

 ##Palo Alto Health Check Ruleset

-The Uplogix LM can be configured to monitor the status of a managed Palo Alto using the paloAltoStatus rule set.
+The Local Manager can be configured to monitor the status of a managed Palo Alto using the paloAltoStatus rule set.
 The LM will check the Palo Alto for environmental alarms and high CPU usage.
-High CPU usage or system heat will trigger an alarm in the LM.
+High CPU usage or system heat will trigger an alarm on the LM.

 To load the paloAltoStatus rule set on the LM, copy and paste the following into the LM at the system level: